Case marks: marks in watch casesCopyright © Notice

 Marks such as "Fine silver", 800, or 875 could also indicate a Swiss origin.

-Names of parts such "ancre" or "spiral" are French and indicate a Swiss or French origin
+French names of parts such "cuivre", ancre" or "spiral" indicate a Swiss or French origin

-Click on this link to open the page about
+Click on this link to open my page about

-Click on this link to open the page about British Hallmarks
+Click on this link to open my page about British Hallmarks

 Watch Case Makers of England